-In this post we will take a deeper look into what are l-glutamine benefits and side effects so you can decide for yourself whether this supplement is right for you and your needs.
+Let’s take a deeper look into what l-glutamine’s benefits and side effects are, so you can decide for yourself whether this supplement is right for you and your specific needs.

 What is L-Glutamine?

 This conditionally essential amino acid is needed in the body for the biosynthesis of proteins.
-It is the most abundant amino acid in our bloodstream and more than 61% of our skeletal muscle is made up of it, and 90% of our body’s l-glutamine is synthesised in our skeletal muscle.
+It is the most abundant amino acid in our bloodstream and more than 61% of our skeletal muscle is made up of it.
+Interestingly, 90% of our body’s l-glutamine is synthesised in our skeletal muscle.

-Studies show that glutamine supplementation can improve the metabolism of protein – meaning it can also be used for muscle repair and growth; and is yet another reason why it is so popular with those on an intense training program or lifting heavy weights.
+Studies show that glutamine supplementation can improve the metabolism of protein.
+This means it can also be used for muscle repair and growth.
+This is yet another reason why it is so popular with those on an intense training program or lifting heavy weights.

-During intense exercise, l-glutamine also helps with the process of outing fat WITHOUT losing vital muscle mass, which is something that is very easily done when exercising, or can also be a side effect of weight loss.
+During intense exercise, l-glutamine also helps with the process of outing fat WITHOUT losing vital muscle mass.
+This is something that can inadvertently be done very easily done when exercising, and can also be a side effect of weight loss.

 Using L-Carnitine alongside L-Glutamine

-There are many other ways you can build fat burning muscle, and you should incorporate some of them into your daily regime and NOT just rely on one thing.
-You will always get the best fat burning, muscle building results by using as many different methods as possible that include diet, exercise, and sometimes added supplements.
+There are many other ways you can build fat burning muscle, and you should incorporate some of them into your daily regime and not just rely on one thing.
+You will always get the best fat burning, muscle building results by using a well rounded array of methods that include diet, exercise, and sometimes added supplements.

-But, if you are using it for these reasons alone then you will also need to be sure you are eating a healthy diet and exercising regularly, as one supplement alone probably won’t give you the same benefits if not used alongside an all round healthy lifestyle.
+But, if you are using it for these reasons alone, then you will also need to be sure you are eating a healthy diet and exercising regularly.
+One supplement alone won’t give you the same benefits, especialy if not used alongside an all round healthy lifestyle.

 Exercise and the immune system

-An intense workout (especially body building) depletes your stores of l-glutamine, and as it plays such an important role in the immune system this can leave you more susceptible to catching bugs and other illnesses.
+An intense workout (especially body building) depletes your stores of l-glutamine.
+And, as it plays such an important role in the immune system can leave you more susceptible to catching bugs and other illnesses.

 The inflammation that goes with this disorder can damage the intestinal lining.
-Experts are not sure whether IBS causes LGS, or vice versa, and it is a field that still needs much more research as there is no real cure as of yet, not medically at least.
+Experts are not sure whether IBS causes LGS, or vice versa.
+It is a field that still needs much more research as there is no real cure as of yet, not medically at least.

-Symptoms of leaky gut may include inflammatory diseases, food sensitivities, auto immune diseases, malabsorption of key nutrients such as vitamin B12, magnesium and other enzymes, and mood disorders including autism.
+Symptoms of leaky gut may include inflammatory diseases, food sensitivities, auto immune diseases.
+Also malabsorption of key nutrients such as vitamin B12, magnesium and other enzymes, and mood disorders including autism.

-While l-glutamine may help to repair a leaky gut, this is only a small part of the healing process and there are other steps that involve the cutting out of certain foods.
+While l-glutamine may help to repair a leaky gut, this is only a small part of the healing process.
+There are other steps that involve the cutting out of certain foods.
 These include:-

 - Cutting out foods such as sugar, grains, non organic animal products and alcohol.